Martin-elmqirmi/view_dependent_deformation_fields/README.md

 ## Rendering

-Our system supports two types of rendering backends: one for triangle meshes and another for 3D Gaussian splats.
-For mesh rendering, we use the `pyrender` library, chosen for its ease of use and quick setup for rendering 3D geometry.
-For Gaussian splats, we use the `gsplat` library, a high-performance renderer specifically designed for real-time visualization of Gaussian point-based models.
-While both libraries provide a solid starting point, each comes with trade-offs in terms of flexibility and performance, which are discussed below.
+Our system supports two types of rendering: triangle meshes and 3D Gaussian splats.
+Each uses a separate library, with different formats and rendering capabilities depending on the representation.

 ### Meshes

-We use the [pyrender](https://pyrender.readthedocs.io/en/latest/api/index.html#) library to render triangle meshes.
-It offers a simple and efficient API for visualizing 3D models using OpenGL, including camera control and background color customization.
-However, `pyrender` is not well-suited for dynamic updates to mesh geometry, such as frequent vertex displacement, which limits its performance in scenarios involving real-time deformation.
-Replacing it with a lower-level, GPU-accelerated rendering backend could significantly improve responsiveness and rendering speed in our deformation pipeline.
+We use [pyrender](https://pyrender.readthedocs.io/en/latest/api/index.html#) to render triangle meshes.
+It’s a simple and quick solution for visualizing 3D models with basic camera and background control.
+However, it’s not ideal for frequent updates to the mesh geometry, as performance can drop when modifying vertices often.
+Currently, we only support `.glb` mesh files.

 ### Gaussian Splats

-For rendering Gaussian splats, we use the [gsplat](https://docs.gsplat.studio/main/) library.
-This tool enables fast and high-quality rendering of 3D Gaussian point clouds, where each point is represented as a view-dependent anisotropic Gaussian. `gsplat` provides efficient GPU-based rendering and is well-adapted for neural representations and real-time visualization.
-Its design makes it a natural fit for projects that involve rendering large numbers of splats with complex appearance models.
-More implementation details and capabilities can be found in the official documentation.
+For Gaussian splat rendering, we use the [gsplat](https://docs.gsplat.studio/main/) library.
+It provides fast and high-quality rendering for 3D Gaussian splats and is well-suited for neural scene representations.
+The viewer accepts `.ply` files as input for splats.

 ## Information